nicehorse06/nicehorse06/recruiter.md

 * Contract job.
 * Manpower dispatch.
 * Old traditional industry.
-* Need to be team leader or backend team with less than 2 members.
 * Be asked non-work-related personal information before on board.
     * Such as ID numbers, family members.
 * Job description that can not recognize desired company and fit expectations.